jdmonin/JSettlers2/doc/Readme.developer.md

         - Game option defaults on command line, in `jsserver.properties`: `-oVP=t11 -oN7=t5 -oRD=y`
         - Server prop for no chat channels (`jsettlers.client.maxcreatechannels=0`):
           Client main panel should not see channel create/join/list controls
 - Database setup and Account Admins list
     - SOCAccountClient with a server not using a DB: At connect, should see a message like "This server does not use accounts"
         - To launch SOCAccountClient, use: `java -cp JSettlers.jar soc.client.SOCAccountClient yourserver.example.com 8880`
-        - **Test all of the following** with supported DB types: sqlite first, then mysql and postgres
+    - **Test all of the following** with supported DB types: sqlite first, mysql, postgres
         - See [Database.md](Database.md) for versions to test ("JSettlers is tested with...")
     - Set up a new DB with instructions from the "Database Creation" section of [Database.md](Database.md), including (for any 1 DB type) running `-Djsettlers.db.bcrypt.work_factor=test` and then specifying a non-default `jsettlers.db.bcrypt.work_factor` when running the SQL setup script
     - (v2.0.00+) After setup, run SOCServer automated DB tests with `-Djsettlers.test.db=y`
     - Start up SOCServer with DB parameters and `-Djsettlers.accounts.admins=adm,name2,etc`
     - Run SOCAccountClient to create those admin accounts, some non-admin accounts
     - Run SOCAccountClient again: Should allow only admin accounts to log in: Try a non-admin, should fail
     - Run SOCPlayerClient and log in with a case-insensitive account nickname (use all-caps or all-lowercase)
     - SOCPlayerClient: Nonexistent usernames with a password specified should have a pause before returning status from server, as if they were found but password was wrong
     - SOCPlayerClient: login as non-admin user, create game: `*who*` works (not an admin command) works, `*who* testgame` and `*who* *` shouldn't ; `*help*` shouldn't show any admin commands
     - Test SOCServer parameter `--pw-reset username`
       SOCPlayerClient log in afterwards with new password and start a game
     - prop to require accounts (`jsettlers.accounts.required=Y`)
     - prop for games saved in DB (`jsettlers.db.save.games=Y`): Play a complete game, check for results there
     - Test creating as old schema (before v1.2.00) and upgrading
         - Get the old schema SQL files you'll need from the git repo by using any pre-1.2.00 release tag, for example:

               git show release-1.1.20:src/bin/sql/jsettlers-tables.sql > ../tmp/jsettlers-tables-1120.sql

           - Files for mysql: jsettlers-create-mysql.sql, jsettlers-tables.sql
           - For postgres: jsettlers-create-postgres.sql, jsettlers-tables.sql, jsettlers-sec-postgres.sql
           - For sqlite: Only jsettlers-tables.sql
         - Run DB setup scripts with instructions from the "Database Creation" section of [Database.md](Database.md) and beginning-of-file comments in jsettlers-create-mysql.sql or -postgres.sql
         - Run SOCServer with the old schema and property `-Djsettlers.accounts.admins=adm`;
           startup should print `Database schema upgrade is recommended`
         - Create an admin user named `adm` using SOCAccountClient
         - Run DB upgrade by running SOCServer with `-Djsettlers.db.upgrade_schema=Y` property
         - Run SOCServer as usual; startup should print `User database initialized`
         - Run JSettlers.jar; log in as `Adm` to test case-insensitive nicknames.
           Make sure you can create a game, to test password encoding conversion.
           Run the `*DBSETTINGS*` admin command to verify BCrypt password encoding is being used.
-    - Other misc testing:
+- Other misc testing
     - "Replace/Take Over" on lost connection:
         - Start a game at server with player client
         - Start a second client under Eclipse debugger & join that game
         - Start game, go through initial placement and into normal game play
         - In Eclipse, pause the debugged client to simulate network connection loss
         - Start a new client and connect as that same username; should allow after appropriate number of seconds
     - Leave a practice game idle for hours, then finish it; bots should not time out or leave game
 - Platform-specific: Recent and less-recent OSX and Windows; oldest JRE (1.5) and new JRE
     - Keyboard shortcuts including game-reset dialog's esc/enter keys, FaceChooserFrame arrow keys
     - Sound, including 2 clients in same game for overlapping piece-place sound